edilio/programming-notes/Head First Design Patterns Summary.md

 - Principle of Least Knowledge - talk only to your immediate friends(Law of Demeter)
 - The Hollywood Principle(Don’t call us, we’ll call you)
 - A class should have only one reason to change
+- Single Responsibility(A class should have only one reason to change)

+### Cohesion

+It is a term you will her used as a measure of how closely a class or a module supports a single purpose or responsibility.

+We say that a module or class has a `high cohesion` when it is designed around a set of related functions, and we say  it has `low cohesion` when it is designed around a set of unrelated functions.

+Cohesion is a more general concept than `Single Responsibility Principle`, but the two are closely related.
+Classes that adhere to the principle tend to have high cohesion and are more maintainable than classes that take on multiple responsibilities and have low cohesion.

 ## Chapters